Ever spent time with a prospect who didn’t buy? Of course you have.

 No, it is not.

-Selling to people who can’t or won’t buy is a huge drain on your sales productivity.
+Selling to people who can’t or won’t buy is a huge drain on your sales productivity, budget, and team.
 Top two-percenters need to spend time only with prospects who need your help, want your help, and are willing to work with you to solve their problems.

 Your prospects need to have authority and money, but having business pain trumps both.
 If your prospects don’t have business pain, they have no need.
 And without need, there’s no hope for a sale.
-So salespeople have to be able to uncover business pain as quickly as possible.
+It's up to salespeople to ask effective sales questions and uncover business pain as quickly as possible.

-True business pain isn’t a problem whose solution is a nice-to-have.
+True business pain isn’t a problem that's solution is a nice-to-have.
 It’s a budgeted, pull-your-hair-out, have-to-get-it-solved, discussed-at-the-board-level kind of problem.
+Business pain points affect a company's bottom line and must be solved in order for them to grow and function successfully.

 Pain is the first thing top salespeople look for in their prospects.
-Here are five questions (and three bonus tips!) to help you improve qualifying for business pain.
+Here are eight questions (and three bonus tips!) to help you improve qualifying for business pain.

 This is a classic soundbite that cuts straight to the heart of the matter.
 Every company is in the business of growth, so the biggest obstacle to growth is generally a serious pain.